department-of-veterans-affairs/va.gov-team/products/education-careers/application/VRRAP/design/content-doc.md

 I don't want to use direct deposit { checkbox, if selected grey direct deposit card disappears. }

-**Note:** Any updates you make here will change your ank account information for some VA benefits, including {affected benefits }.
-These updates won't change your bank account information for {non-affected benefits }.
+**Note:** Any updates you make here to your bank account information will apply to your other Veteran benefits, including compensation, pension, and education.
+Updates here will not change accounts on file for your VA health benefits.

 { help-link } What if I don’t have a bank account?  { end help-link }